lanzariel/LaTeXguidelines/README.md

 ### Numbering

-I think that every equation or group of equations should be numbered (very handy whenever you or anyone who is correcting your work should point out something at a specific point).
+Every equation or group of equations should be numbered.
+It is very handy whenever anyone needs to point out something.
 This translates to

 **Use**
 ```